SuperBrawl V: Main event match

-In the main event, Hulk Hogan defended the World Heavyweight Championship against Vader.
+In the main event, Hulk Hogan defended the World Heavyweight Championship against Big Van Vader.
 Hogan hit Vader with punches but Vader did not sell them and then Hogan attempted an armbar but Vader moved out of it and hit a body avalanche to Hogan in the corner.
 Hogan moved out of the ring and Vader ran after him and then Hogan whipped him onto the railing.
 The two returned to the ring where Hogan sent Vader out of the ring with a big boot and a clothesline.
-Hogan tried to execute a scoop slam on Vader but failed and Vader dominated Hogan with a Vader Bomb and followed with a Vadersault but Hogan moved out of it and went out of the ring.
-He grabbed a steel chair and hit Vader with it but it did not affect Vader and he deliverred a Chokeslam.
+Hogan tried to execute a scoop slam on Vader but failed and Vader dominated Hogan with a Vader Bomb and followed with a Moonsault but Hogan moved out of it and went out of the ring.
+He grabbed a steel chair and hit Vader with it but it did not affect Vader and he delivered a Chokeslam.
 Hogan tried a comeback by performing a big boot and followed with a leg drop but got a near-fall.
 Vader knocked out the referee with a splash and delivered a Powerbomb to Hogan.
 Ric Flair got involved in the match by attacking Hogan and revived the referee and then Vader got a near-fall on Hogan with a splash.
 Hogan then tossed Vader out of the ring and Flair hit Hogan from behind, causing Vader to get disqualified and Hogan retained the title.
 After the match, Vader and Flair double teamed Hogan until Sting and Randy Savage made the save.